-Our research focuses on the relationship between AAC technology use by persons with amyotrophic lateral sclerosis (ALS or Lou Gehrig's Disease) and their caregiver's perception of role strain.
-We also examine the relationship between the caregiver's attitude and skill base with AAC technology and perceived level of role strain.
+Our research focuses on the relationship between augmentative and alternative communication technology use by persons with amyotrophic lateral sclerosis (ALS or Lou Gehrig's Disease) and their caregiver's perception of role strain.
+We also examine the relationship between the caregiver's attitude and skill base with augmentative and alternative communication technology and perceived level of role strain.

 Here you will find short descriptions of the grants we have worked on regarding Amyotrophic Lateral Sclerosis.

 Writing papers about our work is an important part of the research process.
 The papers you will find here have been included in conference proceedings and peer-reviewed journals.

 - Fried-Oken, M., Mooney, A., &Peters, B. (2015).
 Supporting communication for patients with neurodegenerative disease.
 Neurorehabilitation.
 37(1), 69-87.

 - Ball, L.J., Fager, S., &Fried-Oken, M. (2012).
 Augmentative and alternative communication for people with progressive neurological disease.
 Physical Medicine &Rehabilitation Clinics of North America, 23(3), 689-699.
 PMC #22938882.